 Proposed method

 When LIC flag is indicated an additional flag could be signalled to specify whether the proposed method is applied or not.
 When the proposed method is applied, reference samples of a block are not processed by LIC, but instead, a linear filter is applied to interpolated reference area to obtain predicted samples.
 Linear filter parameters are derived from template areas of current and reference blocks using spatially collocated samples as shown in Fig. 2.
-Linear filter parameters derivation is performed similarly to the filter parameter derivation of a CCCM [1].
+Linear filter parameters derivation is performed similarly to the filter parameter derivation in CCCM [1].